Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 Sublimation of Tantric Practice

 So how did Tantra become a quest for spiritual enlightenment?
 According to White, it was through a process of sublimation (see Kiss of the Yogini, chapter 8).
 Respectable householders desired to participate in the nocturnal Tantric rites, and as a result the rites were sanitized and spiritualized between the tenth and twelfth centuries.
 The fierce yoginis were internalized in the energies of the chakras of hatha yoga.
-The goddess Shakti as the coiled serpent (kundalini) located within the base of the pelvis was waiting to be awakened and sent soaring through the chakras to unite with Shiva outside the body (just above the crown of the head), resulting in a union of energy and consciousness.
+The goddess Shakti was represented as the coiled serpent (kundalini) located within the base of the pelvis.
+She was waiting to be awakened and sent soaring through the chakras to unite with Shiva outside the body (just above the crown of the head), resulting in a union of energy and consciousness.
 This was the experience of enlightenment.
 It was pursued by creating vibrations (spanda) through the chanting of mantras as well as breathing exercises.

 The modern Kundalini Yoga, branded by Yogi Bhajan in his “Healthy, Happy, Holy Organization (3HO) in 1968, tries to hasten the process through chanting (mantras), using breath work (pranayama) connected with vigorous movement (kriyas), employing muscular locks (bandhas) and hand positions (mudras).
 Although a Kundalini Yoga class might initially resemble a typical Hatha Yoga class with asanas and meditation, the practice includes a variety of other elements to encourage the awakening of the Kundalini energy and it can be pretty vigorous.